koszullab/metaTOR/README.md

-# meta3Cbox
+# metaTOR

-A set of scripts that streamlines the processing and binning of metagenomic 3C datasets.
+Metagenomic Tridimensional Organisation-based Reassembly - A set of scripts that streamlines the processing and binning of metagenomic 3C datasets.

 Written by L. Baudry, T. Foutel-Rodier and M. Marbouty (with contributions from A. Cournac and V. Scolari)

 *Spatial Regulation of Genomes* (Institut Pasteur, Paris)

-Version 0.1a [March 2018]
+Version 0.1a [April 2018]

 ## Usage